eukkcha/eukkcha/README.md

 <div align="center">

 # 👋 Hello World! 👋
-I am an undergraduate student at Sejong University in Intelligent Mechatronics Engineering, studying to be an App & AI developer. <br>
+I am an undergraduate student at Sejong University in Intelligent Mechatronics Engineering, studying to be an AI developer. <br>
 My Reaserch interests are Artificial Intelligence, NLP, CNN, LLM, Affective Computing and Human-Computer Interaction. <br>